janS95/major_4_us_sports/README.md

 ## Is there a correlation between population and success rate for sports teams?

 # Project Overview:
-* Read CSV data from the 4 major sports in the US
+* Read CSV data from the 4 major sports in the US and cleaned it
-* Cleaned the data
+* Read population data from Wikipedia and cleaned it
 * Mapped the sports team to metropolitan regions
-* Read population data from Wikipedia and cleaned it
+* Calculated W/L-Ratios
+* Calculated correlation coefficient
+* Plotted scatter plot and geographical scatter plot